TomRoscow/CS3821-fyp/README.txt

-├── images/             # Images used for visualisation ├── output/             # Outputs produced by the scripts during execution ├── report/             # Report and other documents included in the submission ├── scripts/            # Scripts corresponding to each deliverable ├── src/                # Source code for algorithms, visualisation, and maze game │   ├── graph_search/   # Single-agent and multi-agent graph search algorithms ├── test/               # Unit tests
+├── images/             # Images used for visualisation ├── output/             # Outputs produced by the scripts during execution ├── report/             # Report and other documents included in the submission ├── src/                # Source code for algorithms, visualisation, and maze game │   ├── graph_search/   # Single-agent and multi-agent graph search algorithms ├── test/               # Unit tests